mussyboi23x/assets/_posts/2024-8-23-classicube.md

 preview: embeds/classicube/icon.png
 55embed_url: embeds/classicube/server/play/index.html
 ---
 A sandbox game that's kinda like Minecraft, build whatever you want in a randomly generated world with no limits.
+Use left/right click to place and break blocks and hold shift/ctrl to run.